indeedeng/iwf/README.md

 * Natural to represent business
 * Builtin & rich support for operation tooling

+It's so simple & easy to do that the code can be shown here!

+See the running code in [Java samples](https://github.com/indeedeng/iwf-java-samples/tree/main#microservice-ochestration) and [Golang samples](https://github.com/indeedeng/iwf-golang-samples#microservice-orchestration).
 ```java
 public class OrchestrationWorkflow implements ObjectWorkflow {